 Spinel has a lower hardness than both sapphire and ruby on the Mohs’ scale of hardness.
-Its uniqueness derives from its presentation in many colours, sharply pointed, crystal shape and natural sparkle, similar to diamonds, due to both being in the cubic crystal system.
-These characteristics are to account for its name according to some etymologists and Gemologists.
+Its uniqueness derives from its presentation in many colours, sharply pointed crystal shape, and natural sparkle.
+These characteristics make it similar to diamonds, due to both being in the cubic crystal system.
+They also are a major factor in the naming of the stone as according to some etymologists and Gemologists.

 A Short History

-The history of spinel goes as far back as to the ancient landmines of the South East and Central Asia.
-In these regions they were known as “Ballas rubies” and were much coveted as spoils during ancient imperial wars.
+The history of these stones go as far back as to the ancient landmines of the South East and Central Asia.
+Another name for spinels in these regions, are “Ballas rubies” and were much coveted as spoils during ancient imperial wars.
 It was also a treasure among kings and emperors.

 Black Prince’s Ruby

-With the recent increase in prices of gemstones like diamonds and ruby, spinels give you an affordable alternative gemstone, a new open door into the world of royalties.
-Like the legendary phoenix of Greek and Asian mythologies, this awesome gemstone will certainly give you an aura of beauty usually observed around Kings and Queens; the kind of beauty seen around blossoming flowers in spring as they rejuvenate from the harshness of winter cold.
+With the recent increase in prices of gemstones like diamonds and ruby, spinels are an affordable alternative gemstone, which open a new door into the world of royalties.
+Like the legendary phoenix of Greek and Asian mythologies, this awesome gemstone will certainly give you a godlike aura of beauty; the kind of beauty seen around blossoming flowers in spring as they rejuvenate from the harshness of winter cold.

-Much of the public seems to be unaware of the royal return of the Spinel and this is exactly what makes it affordable for you customer at a moment like this.
-Do not be mistaken that, spinels are much more valuable than common pearls though much more affordable; it will display around you an air of natural beauty and valour which is so much associated with kings.
+Much of the public seems to be unaware of the royal return of the Spinel and this is exactly what makes it affordable for customers in the modern era.
+Additionally, it is important to recognise that although spinels are much cheaper than the common pearl, they are also much more valuable.
+Additionally, they will display around you an air of natural beauty and valour which is more commonly associated with kings.

 Imperial Crown of Russia

 Stones from the spinel family, historically have been set into England’s State Crown and is held at the Tower of London.
-They are also an adornment on the Crown of the Russian Emperor; a gemstone of about 398.72 carats making up an integral part of the Moscow Kremlin Armory State Diamond Fund collection.
+Furthermore, they are an adornment on the Crown of the Russian Emperor; a gemstone of about 398.72 carats making up an integral part of the Moscow Kremlin Armory State Diamond Fund collection.

 A Gem of Beauty

 Imagine you are adorned with one of the rarest and most historic gemstones like the Spinel.
-Which are available in a colour of your choice ranging from vivid ruby-like red, cobalt blue, bright pink and orange.
-Even if you are allergic to these bright colours, spinel still much presents in paler colours such as violet-blue, lavender, grey, yellow, and brown.
-These paler colours are much more affordable compared to the brighter ones.
+These stones are available in a colour of your choice ranging from vivid ruby-like red, cobalt blue, bright pink and orange.
+Even if you are allergic to these bright colours, spinels still much presents in paler colours such as violet-blue, lavender, grey, yellow, and brown.
+These paler colours are much more affordable than the brighter ones.
 Hence, is another reason to purchase this cheaper and legendary alternative, selected for you from the myriads of other gemstones.

 Best of all the beauty of Spinel is that it is natural when compared to other treated stones some of which are synthetic and artificial.
 Our natural spinel carries with it a symbol of beauty, femininity, resurrection, divinity, rejuvenation, eternity and fire, with its illuminating and soothing characteristics that wouldn’t leave you indifferent.

-Spinel is a unique modern gemstone, although diamonds are influential in the modern taste for beauty.
-Its influence in the gemstone market arises due to its multitude of bright colours that are so gorgeous in natural light, caused by a higher refractive index property.
-Weight is also not an issue, with this legendary gemstone having an average hardness of 8 on the Mohs’ Scale.
-Spinel is an ideal gemstone for all kinds of Jewels, due to the fact it is so durable and excellently polished.
+The spinel is a unique modern gemstone.
+Its influence in the gemstone market arises due to its multitude of bright colours that are ever so gorgeous in natural light, caused by a higher refractive index property.
+The durability of the stone is also not an issue, with this legendary gemstone having an average hardness of 8 on the Mohs’ Scale.
+Spinel is an ideal gemstone for all kinds of jewels, due to the fact it is so durable and excellently polished.
 Spinels are abundant in our collection, yet they are scarce around the world.